Chemical Reactions-based Detection Mechanism for Molecular Communications: Introduction

-In this paper, we consider a novel MC detection concept which is based on a chemical reaction in the environment.
-We make the following main contributions: \begin{itemize} \item We propose a novel detection mechanism for MC systems for which the direct detection of the signaling molecules is not possible or not efficient.A molecular probe is employed to convert the original signaling molecules into product molecules which can be efficiently detected.
+In this paper, we propose a novel MC detection concept based on a chemical reaction between diffusive molecules and make the following main contributions: \begin{itemize} \item We propose a novel detection mechanism for MC systems in which the direct detection of the signaling molecules is not possible or not efficient.
+A molecular probe is employed to convert the original signaling molecules into product molecules which can be efficiently detected.

-\item We develop an iterative algorithm for evaluation of the spatio-temporal distribution of the product molecules by solving the underlying non-linear and coupled reaction diffusion equations.
+\item We develop a robust iterative algorithm for evaluation of the spatio-temporal distribution of the product molecules by solving the underlying non-linear and coupled reaction diffusion equations.
+We apply the algorithm to two system implementations with suitable adaptations.

-\item We consider the special case where the concentration of the molecular probe is not significantly affected by the chemical reaction.
-This applies, e.g., when the probe is the main component of the environment and its concentration is high compared to the concentration of the analyte.
-For this case, we derive a closed-form expression of the concentration of the product molecules.
+\item We derive a closed-form expression for the concentration of the product molecules for the case where the concentration of the unrestricted molecular probe is not significantly affected by the chemical reaction.

+\item We design a system where the probes are restricted to a volume around the receiver to enable an efficient use of the available resources.

 \item We analyze the performance of the proposed detection mechanism in terms of the bit error rate (BER).
-Furthermore, we provide insight for system design with regard to the choice of the molecular probe and the optimal detection threshold.
+Furthermore, we provide new insights for system design with regard to the optimal decision threshold, data rate, efficiency, and the molecular probe's parameters such as the diffusion coefficient, reaction rate, and released quantity.

 \end{itemize}